-Fire Station 1 (District 1) is located at 3948 W. 73rd Ave. and centrally located in the south end of the city, and is the oldest area of the city.
-Station 1 was originally built as part of the city government complex, on the same site.
+Fire Station 1 (District 1) is located at 3948 W. 73rd Ave. and is centrally located in the south end (oldest area) of the city.
+Station 1 was originally built as part of the city government complex (Town Hall Complex), on the same site.
 As the city grew, a new city hall was built several blocks away, and the fire station was rebuilt in 1969 at the current location.
-Station 1 has undergone several remodels, including the west side of the station added in 1976, an overhaul in 1988 when fire administration moved to the new city hall.
-Remodeled in 1993 and additional remodeling in 2004.
+Station 1 has undergone several remodels, including the west side of the station added in 1976, an overhaul in 1988 when fire administration moved to the new city hall building, in 1993, and in 2004.

 The statue was placed in 2003 to honor the service of volunteer firefighters that served from 1934 to 2000.

 (5301) 2021 Pierce Velocity (36158) with a 1,500 gpm Pierce PUC pump, 500-gallon water tank, 20-gallon foam cell, and CAFS system.

 2022 Ford E-450 / North Star (1828-3) Remount (781-R).
 Former Unit 5220 – a 2013 chassis.

 1995 American Bristol Fresh Air (MAC130E/D) 5000 psi / 22 CFM.

 Fire Station 1 was located at W. 73rd Ave. and Bradburn Blvd.
 The building was a former army surplus, and was converted in 1949 to renovated to the fire department and was also part of the Town Hall Complex.
 As the city grew, a new city hall was built several blocks away, and the fire station was torn down in 1968 and rebuilt in 1969 at the same location.